England expects that every man will do his duty: Signals during the battle

 The code numbers are believed to have been hoisted on the mizzenmast, one after another, with the "telegraphic flag" (a red-over-white diagonally-split flag) also being flown to show that the signals employed Popham's code.
 As well as digit flags, the code used "repeat" flags so that only one set of digits was needed; thus the word do, coded as "220", used a "2" flag, a "first repeat" flag here serving as a second 2, and a "0" flag.
 The word duty was not in the codebook (and was not replaced as confides had been), so had to be spelt out, and the whole message required twelve "lifts".
 It is believed that it would have taken about four minutes, with the end of the message indicated by an "end of code" flag (blue over yellow diagonally split).
 A team of four to six men, led by Lt.
-Pasco, would have prepared and hoisted the flags onboard Lord Nelson's flagship HMS Victory.
+Pasco, would have prepared and hoisted the flags onboard Nelson's flagship HMS Victory.
 The message shows one of the shortcomings of Popham's code—even the two-letter "do" required three flags hoisted for the signal.
 It is reported that a great cheer went up as the signal was hoisted and repeated throughout the fleet.

 According to the historian John Knox Laughton:

 It is said that, as he saw the flags going up, Collingwood remarked half-peevishly to his flag-lieutenant, "I wish Nelson would make no more signals; we all understand what we have to do."
 When, however, the signal was reported, he was delighted, and ordered it to be announced to the ship's company, by whom it was received with the greatest enthusiasm.

 The message "engage the enemy more closely" was Nelson's final signal to the fleet, sent at 12:15 p.m., before a single British cannon had been fired at the enemy.
 This message was signalled using the telegraphic flag and flags 1 and 6.
 Nelson ordered this signal hauled up and kept aloft.